gecko0307/wgpu-dlang/README.md

 # wgpu-dlang
-[bindbc-wgpu](https://github.com/gecko0307/bindbc-wgpu) usage example - a cube rendering demo.
+[bindbc-wgpu](https://github.com/gecko0307/bindbc-wgpu) usage example - a model rendering demo.
 Uses SDL2 for window creation and [glslangValidator](https://github.com/KhronosGroup/glslang) to compile shaders at build time.

 Warning: highly experimental!
 I've tested it only on 64-bit Windows so far.
 On other platforms you have to install glslangValidator.
+It probably should work on Linux X11/Wayland, but not yet on macOS, because I have no idea how to get `CAMetalLayer` from SDL.

 [![Screenshot](screenshot.jpg)](screenshot.jpg)